knoxa/knoxa.github.io/text/names/index.md

 Attributes on the same concept node are equivalent.
 Attributes (names) towards the top of the lattice are associated with more objects (tokens) than attributes towards the bottom.
-The top attributes are therefore "longer" names that tend to have more tokens.
+The top attributes are therefore longer names that tend to have more tokens.
-I can argue that this makes them more likely to identify a specific individual and make a person object from each of of these top concepts.
+I can argue that this makes them more likely to identify a specific individual, and make a person object from each of of these top concepts.
 I'll call this the "top concepts are people" assumption.
 It gives me three person objects: